lammps/lammps/doc/src/bond_oxdna.rst

    *oxdna2/hbond* and an additional Debye-Hueckel pair style *oxdna2/dh* have to be defined.
 The same applies to the oxRNA2 :ref:`(Sulc1) <Sulc01>` styles.
-   The coefficients in the above example have to be kept fixed and cannot be changed without reparameterizing the entire model.

 .. note::